tsostarics/website/content/research/2021_leap/index.md

 type: publication
 ---

-<b>Sostarics, Thomas</b> (2021).
+Sostarics, Thomas (2021).
 Pragmatic Contributions of the L*L-L% Contour in American English.
 Language Evolution, Acquisition, and Processing Workshop.
 The University of Chicago.